v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

-The exploitation plan I chose was to take advantage of the open file descriptor, telegraphed to us by the service, read the contents of the flag file, and simply write it to standard output.
+The exploitation plan I chose was to take advantage of the open file descriptor, telegraphed to us by the service, read the contents of the flag file, and simply write it to the standard output.

 Most gadgets are already obvious - we can load `1` and `0` into `rax` for the `write` and `read` system calls respectively.
 We even have a gadget to load the standard output file descriptor (`1`) into `rdi`.

 However we still need to put the flag file descriptor in `rdi` and there is no clear gadget candidate for this.
-Time for some XOR math!
+We just got a bunch of awkward XOR gadgets and that means it's time some XOR math!

 I don't know about you, but I'm pretty lazy, so I just wrote a Python script to bruteforce the needed XOR gadgets.
 (Note that since the `rdi`